AnanyaSahu/Movies-world/README.md

 8)	Modify Ticket: The app should allow users to modify their ticket details and can update their names.

-**NOTE:** We have added testsin test.py file for all the core business logic.
+**NOTE:** We have added testing test.py file for all the core business logic.

 [![Github Link](https://github.com/AnanyaSahu/Movies-world)](https://github.com/AnanyaSahu/Movies-world)